tobias-tengler/create-relay-app/docs/steps-after-setup.md

 If you wish to stick to importing from `react-relay`, there are some other options you can explore [here](./cra-babel-setup.md).

-### Vite.js

-[vite-plugin-relay](https://github.com/oscartbeaumont/vite-plugin-relay) does not yet support Vite 3.
-In the meantime you'll have to [manually setup the plugin](./vite-plugin-setup.md) yourself.

 ### Next.js

 If you are using Next.js and you want to do server-side rendering with Relay, check out [this guide](./next-server-data-fetching.md).